-- Membership - Three faculty members from each of the IBMS disciplines appointed by discipline executive committees - One member of the Council of Discipline Coordinators, non-voting - Associate Dean for Student Affairs; ex officio, non-voting - Chair/Chair-elect appointed by COGS; 2 year term, no term limit.
+- Three faculty members from each of the IBMS disciplines appointed by discipline executive committees - One member of the Council of Discipline Coordinators, non-voting - Associate Dean for Student Affairs; ex officio, non-voting - Chair/Chair-elect appointed by COGS; 2 year term, no term limit - Director, IBMS Program, ex officio, non-voting

-Review all applications for admission to the IBMS Graduate Program; identify qualified students for interview, and recommend applicants to the GSBS Dean for admission.
-Also, make recommendations to the IBMS COGS regarding admission requirements and the mechanics of processing applications.
+Review all applications for admission to the IBMS Graduate Program, identify the most highly qualified students to interview, and ultimately to recommend applicants to the Dean of the GSBS for admission.
+The IBMS Admissions Committee will make recommendations to the IBMS COGS regarding admission requirements, as well as the mechanics of processing applications.